 Staking

-Some pepper plants grow tall or produce heavy fruits like bell peppers.
+Some pepper plants grow tall or produce heavy fruits like sweet Bell peppers.
 This causes leaning, which can lead to breakage.
-You can use plant stakes to give your pepper plants support so that they stay upright in their containers.
+Use plant stakes to give your pepper plants support so that they stay upright in their containers.

 Common Problems Growing Peppers Indoors

 Pepper seedlings can experience problems when growing.
-The following chart lists some common issues and their fixes.
+The following chart lists some common issues and fixes for seedling care.

 Problem: No Germination